 The first step towards getting workers compensation in Boston MA is to report to your employer.
-You need to report as soon as possible, otherwise you may fail to get compensation.
+You should report your work related injury as soon as possible, otherwise you may fail to get compensation.
 Delayed claims can be turned down for the simple reason that they were filed late.
 Then you should consult with an experienced workers compensation attorney in Boston MA.
 You can however, appeal the decision of the insurance company after the claim has been denied.

 You can either report to your Boston employer orally or through a written notification.
 A written notification is ideal for such claims.
 A written notice provides proof that can be retrieved at relevant times.
 It also helps to avoid confusion especially in situations where it may be your word against your employer’s.